 When your roof has multiple leaks or many damaged shingles, it usually means it’s time to replace the roofing entirely.
-When you put on a new roof, make sure to store a few extra shingles so you’ll have matching replacements for repairs.

 About Repairing a Roof Yourself

 Although repairing or replacing asphalt shingles on a low-pitched roof is a relatively easy job for experienced do-it-yourselfers, be sure you can work safely and comfortably on your roof before you decide to make your own repairs.

 Working on top of a roof can be challenging and dangerous.
 Unless your roof’s pitch is relatively low and you have the necessary experience, tools, and confidence to get the job done safely, you should leave this work to a professional roofer.
 In this case, please see our affiliate partner, HomeAdvisor, to receive free bids from local asphalt shingle roof repair pros.
 Make sure the roofer you hire is licensed, bonded, and insured.
 Also be sure they have positive customer reviews and a proven track record.